-- Discuss succession planning for the CFO and accounting and finance staff, including the CFO's organisation's bench strength? - Understand finance's process for early identification and resolution of accounting and other issues? - Understand plans to address new accounting and reporting requirements and related risks? - Provide input into the finance organisation's goal-setting process?
+- Discuss succession planning for the CFO and accounting and finance staff, including the CFO's organisation's bench strength? - Understand finance's process for early identification and resolution of accounting and other issues? - Understand plans to address new accounting and reporting requirements and related risks? - Understand how the integration of artificial intelligence (AI) and other technologies into finance processes is being managed? - Provide input into the finance organisation's goal-setting process?